MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

 ## [Azure portal](#tab/portal)

-Before you begin, make sure your have an existing Stream Analytics job or [create a new one](/azure/stream-analytics/stream-analytics-quick-create-portal), and then use the following steps to create your Azure Data Explorer connection.
+Before you begin, make sure you have an existing Stream Analytics job or [create a new one](/azure/stream-analytics/stream-analytics-quick-create-portal), and then use the following steps to create your Azure Data Explorer connection.

 1. Sign in to the [Azure portal](https://portal.azure.com/).